 It took a police escort, but Bernstein made it to the White House.
-Under the circumstances, a side trip to his hotel for a change of clothes was out of the question, so on the evening of 19 January, 1961, Leonard Bernstein conducted without his tails.
+Under the circumstances, a side trip to his hotel for a change of clothes was out of the question, so on the evening of 19 January, 1961, Leonard Bernstein conducted the 30-second Fanfare for JFK without his tails.
 The best he could do was a borrowed, outsize dress shirt as he led an orchestra assembled from musicians who’d plowed their way through the daunting weather.

 Not that a lack of formal wear was going to exclude Leonard Bernstein from the Kennedy White House.
 He and John Fitzgerald Kennedy had been friends for years.
 Both were Harvard graduates; they’d met while appearing in a mid-1950s television special about life at the school.
 Politically, Bernstein had deeply held progressive leanings, so backing Kennedy was natural for him.
 He was also close to first lady Jacqueline Kennedy.